-Touring models come standard with a new Adaptive Variable Suspension system, which provides real-time damping control for improved ride and handling.
+Touring models come standard with an Adaptive Variable Suspension system, which provides real-time damping control for improved ride and handling.

 WHAT IS IT?

 The Avalon is Toyota’s large sedan.
-It is available in luxury-oriented XLE and Limited trim levels as well as sportier XSE and Touring models—all of which are powered by a 301-hp 3.5-liter V6 paired with an 8-speed automatic transmission.
+It is available in luxury-oriented XLE and Limited trim levels as well as sportier XSE, TRD, and Touring models—all of which are powered by a 301-hp 3.5-liter V6 paired with an 8-speed automatic transmission.
 An Avalon Hybrid version, powered by a 215-hp 2.5-liter 4-cylinder engine paired with an electric motor and a continuously variable transmission, is available in XLE, XSE, and Limited trim levels.
 Standard features on all include LED headlights and taillights, heated front seats, keyless entry and starting, and an auto-dimming rearview mirror.
 Standard safety equipment includes forward collision warning and mitigation with pedestrian detection, lane-departure warning and mitigation, adaptive cruise control, blind-spot monitor with rear cross-traffic alert, and automatic high-beam headlights.
 Available features include a 10-inch color head-up display, 360-degree surround-view camera display, Amazon Alexa remote connectivity features, and Apple CarPlay functionality (but unfortunately no Android Auto capability—at least not yet).